etchichury/trust/README.md

 - Proto [2 bytes]
 - Raw protcol(IP, IPv6, etc) frame.

-To track these flow of pacckets we can use `tshark`, which is the TUI version of the [Wireshark](https://www.wireshark.org/) program.
+To track these flow of packets we can use `tshark`, which is the TUI version of the [Wireshark](https://www.wireshark.org/) software.
 I didn't know that Wireshark had a TUI version, but when I stop to think about it, it makes total sense.

 It turns out that our program is running in the background even after terminating it (`CRTL+C`).
 So I learned two new commands:

 - `pgrep`: look up for process based on name and other attributes.
 Example: `pgrep -af <name>`.
 - `term`: bash command that catches signals (like EXIT) and can execute code when they occur.
 Using this, will solve the issue where the process was still running (in background), even after exiting it.

 Regarding Rust, what I saw so far is actually really simple.
 There are some diferent syntaxes, like `::` and `..`, but they all tranlate to something I've already seen in other languages.
 One thing that I have to point out, is the Rust documentation.
 It's so _f_...ing nice!
-You get the Rust by Example book that explains and shows how things work in practice, and what I REALLY enjoyed: the standard library documentation, and **much** more.
+You get the Rust by Example book that explains and shows how a lot things work in practice.
+And what I REALLY enjoyed: the standard library documentation.
 It got great keyboard intagration, the search algorithm is fast and works great, the explanations and examples are easy to follow and understand.
+There's so much content that it's almost overwelming, but in fact it's not because it's so well structured and easy to navigate.

 It has been about 3 hours since I started this project.
 I spent this time: installing and setting up Rust development environment, reading Rust documentation, going back and forth `man` pages, writing this README and, of course, following Jon's video.
-So far, I've watched 38 minutes of the video out of 5 hours.
+So far, I've watched 38 minutes out of 5 hours.
 I guess this will take a bit longer than what I initially expected. :)

+### 04/27/22 - Wednesday